 Anchorage is the best spot to start a visit to Alaska’s iconic bear viewing locations.
 From national parks to guaranteed views, Anchorage is in the heart of bear country.
+Find the best bear viewing spots by season.

 The nearby Chugach is home to many bears, and Anchorage has fantastic access to spots famous for views of bears fishing for salmon, snacking on sedges or even digging for shellfish.